The lower bar of a hypothetical Rust 2.0

 Drop range syntax

-It takes up way too much language footprint for very little actual benefit.
+It takes up way too much language footprint for very little actual benefit, and is a source of constant language expansion proposals.

 /IntoIterator